 U.S. Assistance to Jordan

-The United States is Jordan’s single largest provider of bilateral assistance, providing more than $1.5 billion in 2020, including $1.082 billion appropriated by the U.S. Congress to Jordan through USAID in the 2020 fiscal year budget, and $425 million in State Department Foreign Military Financing funds.
+The United States is Jordan’s single largest provider of bilateral assistance, providing more than $1.65 billion in FY 2021, including over $1.197 billion appropriated by the U.S. Congress to Jordan through USAID in the 2021 fiscal year budget, and $425 million in State Department Foreign Military Financing funds.
 The United States has also provided nearly $1.7 billion in humanitarian assistance to support Syrian refugees in Jordan since the start of the Syria crisis This includes over $265 million in humanitarian assistance to organizations assisting Syrian and non-Syrian refugees in Jordan and Jordanian host communities in Fiscal Year 2021.
 In 2018, the U.S. and Jordan signed a non-binding Memorandum of Understanding (MOU) to provide $6.375 billion in bilateral foreign assistance to Jordan over a 5-year period, pending the availability of funds.
 The MOU reinforces the U.S. commitment to broaden cooperation and dialogue between the two countries in a variety of areas.
 Assistance programs contribute to a strong bilateral relationship centered on a stable, reform-oriented Jordan.
 Development assistance has resulted in improved health indicators, road and water networks, hundreds of schools built, thousands of Jordanians in various fields educated and trained in the United States, grants and loans for U.S. agricultural commodities, and assistance for Jordanian communities hosting refugees from Syria.
 Current focus areas include macroeconomic policy, competitiveness, private sector development, energy, water security, governance, education, health, and women and youth empowerment.
 A strong U.S. military assistance program is designed to meet Jordan’s legitimate defense needs, including preservation of border integrity and regional stability through the provision of materiel and training.
 U.S. humanitarian assistance supports refugee food and non-food cash and voucher assistance, access to health care and education to complement public services, water and sanitation, shelter and settlements, livelihoods support, and protection assistance.

 Bilateral Economic Relations